 I also do not find evidence that the increase in refinance originations is associated with suboptimal application behavior.
 As low-income households are more likely to have marginal credit quality, it is possible that the growth in refinance originations masks an increase in costly denials.
-Using application and denial data from HMDA, I test the hypothesis that access to the internet can have the unintended consequence of disseminating misinformation or inflating the perceived likelihood of approval.
+This is particularly important in the context of search frictions that marginal households face (Agarwal, Grigsby, Hortaçsu, Matvos, Seru and Yao, 2024b).
+Using application and denial data from HMDA, I test the hypothesis that access to the internet can have the unintended consequence of disseminating misinformation or inflating the perceived likelihood of an approval.
 In column 2 of Table 5, I show that the number of applications also increases by 6 percent and that the coefficient is statistically significant at the 1 percent level.
 Column 3 confirms that there are no effects on denial rates relative to a pre-treatment average of 31 and 41 percent for eligible and ineligible groups, respectively.
-These results imply that internet access does not induce an increase in suboptimal application behavior.
+These results imply that internet access does not induce an increase in misguided application behavior or costly search.
 Moreover, banks and mortgage lenders do not seem to adjust lending standards or reallocate credit in response to the increase in applications.

 Internet Essentials also did not induce borrowers to obtain more favorable interest rates conditional on approval.
 Column 4 of Table 5 shows no effect of treatment on interest rates controlling for a rich set of loan-level covariates.
 This can be explained by the relative uniformity of terms and requirements for conventional mortgages.
-In addition, online (fintech) lenders did not have a large market share during this period, which may have limited online rate-shopping activities especially for low-income homeowners (Figure 9).
-Online lenders also tend to charge higher interest rates than traditional lenders to compensate for improved convenience, dampening any monetary benefits of refinancing along the intensive margin (Buchak et al., 2018).
+In addition, online (fintech) lenders did not have a large market share during this period, which may have limited online rate-shopping activities especially for low-income homeowners (Figure 8).
+Online lenders also tend to charge higher interest rates than traditional lenders in exchange for improved convenience, dampening any monetary benefits of refinancing along the intensive margin (Buchak, Matvos, Piskorski and Seru, 2018).